getify/Functional-Light-JS/ch3.md

 **Tip:** We don't even need a `partialPropsRight(..)` because we don't need care about what order properties are being mapped; the name mappings make that ordering concern moot!

-Here's how we use those helpers:
+Here's how to use those helpers:

 ```js
 function foo({ x, y, z } = {}) {